MiSkynet/LemonSpawn/README.md

 ## Installation ☑️
 These are the instructions to download the plugin:
 1. Download the plugin [here](https://github.com/MiSkynet/LemonSpawn/releases/tag/Minecraft).
-2. Drag the `LemonSpawn.jar` file you just downloaded into your server's `plugins` folder.
+2. Drag the `LemonSpawn-1.0.0.jar` file you just downloaded into your server's `plugins` folder.
 3. Restart your server.
 When the plugin has loaded, a message should appear in the console.

 - - -